a3X3k/MemLabs/Lab 3/readme.md

 am1gd2V4M20wXGs3b2U=
 ```

-- From the script we shall understand that **Tts taking a Input, and Xoring it with Key 3, Encoding the output to Base64 and writing it in the vip.txt file**.
+- From the script we shall understand that **Its taking a Input, and Xoring it with Key 3, Encoding the output to Base64 and writing it in the vip.txt file**.
 - Now the way to get the original text is to backtrack the commands that were executed.

 ![](https://github.com/a3X3k/MemLabs/blob/main/Lab%203/Assets/7.png?raw=true)